-ORLANDO, Fla. -- Despite continued optimism on the part of industry analysts that "the fabric is the future," users at Storage Networking World (SNW) in Orlando, said that they remain hesitant to deploy storage services -- such as virtualization
+ORLANDO, Fla. -- Despite continued optimism on the part of industry analysts that "the fabric is the future," users at Storage Networking World (SNW) in Orlando, said that they remain hesitant to deploy storage services -- such as virtualization -- in the network fabric.

 Todd Wyman, Unix systems analyst for Donaldson Company Inc. in Minneapolis, said he is currently using a virtualization product from StoreAge Networking Technologies running on a separate appliance outside his network path.
 That's as far as he's willing to take it, he said.